LHNCBC/lforms/form_definition.md

               where "value.RXCUIS" is `["724614", "637540", "848768"]` and "value.STRENGTHS_AND_FORMS" is
               `["325-2.25-0.19 mg Tab", "325-4.5-0.38 mg Tab", "325-4.84 mg Tab"]`.

+### Web Component Properties:
+* **questionnaire** - A FHIR Questionnaire (including FHIR SDC Questionnaire), or LHC-Forms internal form data in JSON format.
+* **options** - Optional.
+The options defined in [templateOptions](#templateOptions), in JSON format.
+* **prepop** - Optional.
+A flag indicating whether to run pre-populate operation for the FHIR Questionnaire.
+The default value is false.
+* **fhirVersion** - Optional.
+The specified FHIR version of the data provided in 'questionnaire'.
+If this is not provided, a FHIR version will be determined from the 'questionnaire'.
+The supported FHIR versions are 'R4' and 'STU3'.

+### Emitted Events:

+* **onFormReady** - emitted when the form is fully initialied, and FHIRPath expressions are run if any, data are pre-populated if any, and the form is ready for user interactions.
+No data is return in this event.

 ### Utility Functions:
 For a description of functions provided for retrieving user-entered data in